 DPS officers complete the following bias trainings bi-annually (every other year): racial profiling; cultural diversity; constitutional policing; and, implicit bias.
 DPS officers receive approximately 10 hours of bias and related training annually.
 This training is presented to the officers throughout the course of the year, in both dedicated training sessions and daily roll call briefing sessions, exceeding the California POST mandate that officers receive two hours of this training bi-annually.

-CSC Neighborhood Ambassadors, or “Yellow Jackets”
+Neighborhood Security Ambassadors, or “Yellow Jackets”

-CSC is a private security company contracted by the university to provide unarmed security officers, or “Yellow Jackets” as they are commonly called.
+AUS is a private security company contracted by the university to provide unarmed security officers, or “Yellow Jackets” as they are commonly called.
 The “Yellow Jackets” are an additional layer of security strategically deployed in the campus community and serve as the “eyes and ears” in our layered approach to safety.
 They have a direct connection to contact DPS should the need arise for DPS assistance.

 How can I get a Yellow Jacket in my area?